Weekly Gem #29 And if you believe that, I've got water front property for sale in San Francisco

 It's very interesting, maybe sad in some ways, to imagine San Francisco if gold had not been found.

 Here's the hidden gem entry from our Clue Me! map.

 A plaque that marks the shoreline(!) where Captain John B. Montgomery of the US sloop-of-war "Portsmouth," came ashore to plant the U.S. flag.
 July 9, 1846.

 Why It's Interesting

-The shoreline once ran along Montgomery St. in San Fransisco.
-The northeast corner of San Fransisco, once Yerba Buena Cove, is now land made from hundreds of abandoned ships!
-The ships were abandoned by captains and crews as soon as they reached San Fransisco - everybody scattered to find gold.
+The shoreline once ran along Montgomery St. in San Francisco.
+The northeast corner of San Francisco, once Yerba Buena Cove, is now land made from hundreds of abandoned ships!
+The ships were abandoned by captains and crews as soon as they reached San Francisco - everybody scattered to find gold.
 Abandoned ships littered the cove.
 Some ships were used as warehouses, hotels, and even jails, but most of them were purposely sunk to make more land for the ever-growing population of the forty-niners.

 Villainous pickpockets vs. travelers.
 How can the traveler ever win?!?
 But now the hero steps in, with a lopsided grin.
 130°® bags are here to protect your good stuff!